samaritanhu/samaritanhu/README.md

 - 👨🏽‍💻 Current work in deep learning and natural language processing.
 - 🤝 Trying to contribute more in deep learning, analytics and data science.
 - 🌐 Visit my [porfolio website](https://samaritanhu.github.io/) for complete background and contact.
-- ✨ Actively finding 2022 Internship Opportunites at U.S..
+- ✨ A rising start-up software engineer intern in California next summer!